TTTaevas/Website-Finder/README.md

 # Website-Finder

-Website-Finder is a collection of light scripts written in various programming languages without the need for external libraries that finds websites of all sorts for you and make reports of that in the form of automatically generated text files.
+Website-Finder is a collection of light scripts written in various programming languages without the need for external libraries that finds websites of all sorts for you and make reports of that in the form of automatically generated json files.

 ## REQUIREMENTS